< Back to Oral History project: Houston’s Underbelly

 Kong Ju Korean Rice Cake

-Yeon Ok Lee was forty-six years old when she and her husband left Korea to begin a new life in Houston.
-When they arrived, Mrs. Lee found a job at a Korean restaurant, and her husband ran a washeteria.
+Yeon Ok Lee was forty-six years old when she and her husband left Korea to begin a new life in Houston in 1989.
+When they arrived, Mrs. Lee found a job at a Korean restaurant, and her husband ran a washateria.
 She continued making kimchi at home.

 Eventually Mrs. Lee and her husband opened Dong Yang Market, where she began selling her kimchi to the public.
 In 2009, Super H Mart, a giant American-style grocery store chain catering to the Asian community opened in their neighborhood, closing seven independently-owned Korean groceries almost simultaneously.